-As a solo artist he was in constant evolution: from the mystic bourdon/drone music of Uexkull (1991), through pulsating basses and tweets of in Choice of Points for the Application of Force (2000), contrast and ascetic One by Many (2005), to rich in sounds Perceptual Interpretations of Ambiguous Figures (2012).
+As a solo artist he was in constant evolution: from the mystic bourdon/drone music of Uexkull (1991), through the pulsating basses and tweets of in Choice of Points for the Application of Force (2000), contrast and ascetic One by Many (2005), to rich in sounds Perceptual Interpretations of Ambiguous Figures (2012).

 In a review of The Last Man in Europe Wiliam Z. writes about the uniqueness of Karkowski’s music:

-(…) it is a record of Karkowski’s performance for a TV production of George’s Orwell, conceived for BBC in 1954.
+(…) it is a record of Karkowski’s performance for a TV production of George Orwell, conceived for the BBC in 1954.
 The performance was recored in the former hospital The Horse (currently a centre for independent music) in London on 31st October 2013.
 To me this recording is like nothing I’ve heard before.
 Its uniqueness makes it impossible to categorise.
-However, if you try you could probably say that he is a master of dynamics, but also of frequency of electronic music.
-Tones here range from the medium register to the registers that are hard to listen to.
-There are other moments (as in 3’30'' in the second part) where the bassline which meanders and flows is covered with some sort of a sound of blowing wind.
+However, if you try you could probably say that he is a master of dynamics, but also of the frequency of electronic music.
+Tones here range from the medium register to registers that are hard to listen to.
+There are other moments (as in 3’30'', in the second part) where the bassline which meanders and flows is covered with some sort of a sound of blowing wind.
 This is precisely the moment when the recording becomes a brain-changing experience.
-Few albums produced on experimental or noise scenes has such a power of provoking the brain, as The Last Man in Europe has.
+Few albums produced on the experimental or noise scenes have such a power of provoking the brain, as The Last Man in Europe has.
 This effect is beyond our common expectations and motivations to listen to noise or experimental music.

 As a composer Karkowski was ignored by Polish music critics for many years.
-The situation has changed only recently after the death of Karkowski and the success of the international tour of his project Karkowski/Xenakis, where pieces for the same instruments and line-ups of the master has been put together with these of his student.
+The situation has changed only recently after the death of Karkowski and the success of the international tour of his project Karkowski/Xenakis, where pieces for the same instruments and line-ups of the master has been put together with those of his student.

 But these pieces were created as soon as at the beginning of 21st century, as a result of an intense exchange of ideas and sounds with virtuosos such as Daniel Buess, drummer (Form and Disposition), Anton Lukoszavieze, cellist (Nerve cell_0), Kasper T. Toeplitz, bassist (Fluster), Aleksander Gabryś, double bassist (Studio Varèse), Ensemble Phoenix (Brain Zapping) or Apartment House quartet (Field); the performative dimension and pushing the limits of instruments was essential in all of these projects.
-In tribute to Xenakis, Karkowski created a moving remix of Persepolis Doing by Not Doing where, similarly as in the case of collaboration with zeitkratzer (monochromy), the original sounds have been rewritten, copied and transformed creating a kind of an electronic palimpsest.
-The artistic strategies of Xenakis and Karkowski has many common points, for example stochastic and algorithms, and opting for clear-cut, physical sounds – this approach was shared by Karkowski with the older generation of Polish sonorists (Kazimierz Serocki or early Krzysztof Penderecki).
+In tribute to Xenakis, Karkowski created a moving remix of Persepolis Doing by Not Doing where, similarly as in the case of collaboration with Zeitkratzer (monochromy), the original sounds have been rewritten, copied and transformed creating a kind of an electronic palimpsest.
+The artistic strategies of Xenakis and Karkowski have many common points, for example stochastic and algorithms, and opting for clear-cut, physical sounds – this approach was shared by Karkowski with the older generation of Polish sonorists (Kazimierz Serocki or early Krzysztof Penderecki).